Slasher (TV series): Solstice (2019)

 Kit Jennings, a sex and drug addict, is murdered by someone using a "Druid" costume in front of an apartment complex during the summer solstice and the neighbors don't help him.
 Exactly one year later, a person using the same costume emerges and starts murdering every person who carries any kind of complicity in Jennings' murder.

 Flesh & Blood (2021)

 Slasher: Flesh & Blood follows a wealthy but dysfunctional family gathering for a reunion on a secluded island.
 Their old wounds and competitive rivalries flare up when the family realizes a masked killer is on the island, intent on cruelly picking them off one by one.

 Ripper (2023)

-Slasher: Ripper takes place in the late 19th century – where there is a killer stalking the streets, but instead of targeting the poor and downtrodden like Jack the Ripper, the Widow is meting out justice against the rich and powerful.
+Slasher: Ripper takes place in 1904 (with flashbacks to 1892) – where there is a killer stalking the streets, but instead of targeting the poor and downtrodden like Jack the Ripper, the Widow is meting out justice against the rich and powerful.
 The only person standing in the way of this killer is a newly promoted detective, Kenneth Rijkers, whose ironclad belief in justice may wind up being yet another victim.

-Hell Motel (2025)

-Hell Motel is a standalone series that is set in the same universe (even though cast members have confirmed this to be Season 6).
-A Satanic serial killer, known as Baphomet, picks off a group of true-crime fanatics who attend the opening weekend of a newly renovated motel which was the site of a 30-year-old unsolved ritualistic mass murder.